-7 Childhood Experiences That Create Lasting Trauma (And How EMDR Therapy Helps Children Heal)
+7 Childhood Experiences That Create Lasting Negative Impact

-Childhood trauma isn’t just about severe abuse or neglect.
-It’s any experience that overwhelms a child’s ability to cope and leaves them feeling unsafe, helpless, or alone.
+Any experience that overwhelms a child’s ability to cope and leaves them feeling unsafe, helpless, or alone can have a negative lasting impact that may result in development of unhealthy patterns or behaviors.

 7 COMMON EXPERIENCES